Ambidextrous value (co)creation

 I - Project proposal:

 Ambidexterity means that companies are both involved in process of discovery (research and development) as well as exploitation.
-In this project, we will study innovation management in pharmaceutical sciences from this point of view (ambidexterity) with a focus on the understanding of absorptive capacity (the capacity to absorb knowledge) in/of pharmaceutical industry and IP-arrangements in the collaborative innovation projects in the open innovation landscape in which academia and SMEs participate side-by-side (often government supported arrangements – triple helix) throughout the whole process and explore differences in innovation management in different stages of the drug development process as well as different industrial settings.
+In this project, we will study innovation management in pharmaceutical sciences from this point of view (ambidexterity) with a focus on the understanding of absorptive capacity (the capacity to absorb knowledge) in/of pharmaceutical industry and IP-arrangements in the collaborative innovation projects in the open innovation landscape.
+In these joint projects in which academia and SMEs participate side-by-side (often government supported arrangements – triple helix), we will study the disseminative capacity (including IP arrangements) and absorptice capacity throughout the whole drug discovery and development process.

 - Investigate the ambidexterity-balance in the consortium between exploration and exploitation and the role of (fore- and background) IP.